Rigel (Launched 2003)

 Consider that enabling ASLR means you may end up with a nondeterministic solution. ./exploit accounts for this by running multiple times (which could take some time).
 If you see some Segmentation Faults when running your script, that’s expected!

 When running ./exploit, the exploit will run five times.
-As long as it passes at least once (so you can see the ascii art), you’ve completed the question.
+As long as it passes at least once (so it prints out the next question’s username and password), you’ve completed the question.
 You will not have to call cat README–the SHELLCODE for this question does not open a dummy shell.

 Tips

-• It might help to read Section 8 of “ASLR Smack & Laugh Reference” by Tilo Müller.
+• You need to read Section 8 of “ASLR Smack & Laugh Reference” by Tilo Müller.
+The exploit for this question was not discussed in lecture, but is covered here.

 • You may find it useful to know how to examine the addresses of individual assembly instructions.
-This can be done by running disas <function_name> in gdb, where <function_name> is the name of a function like main or abs
+This can be done by running disas <function_name> in gdb, where <function_name> is the name of a function like main or abs.
+If you are in layout split mode, you may not see a noticeable change in gdb.
+Note that you already have the current assembly instructions loaded, however, by calling disas <function_name>, it will switch to the assembly instructions of the function you’ve detailed.

 • It might also help to note that a no-op instruction in assembly can be represented by the single-byte instruction 0x90